cyborg92/node-weather-website/monitoring.md

 ### Step 3. download a package to run loadtesting, here using autocannon, install it using npm
     npm install -g autocannon

 ### Step 4.
-In a parallel terminal run autocannon -c number of connections -a amount of requests  server url
+In a parallel terminal run autocannon -c number of concurrent connections -a amount of requests  server url
     autocannon -c 1000 -a 10000 http://localhost:3000

 ### Step 5.
 In the terminal running clinic, press ctrl+c to stop the process